top of page

 Terry Bogard cosplay and a Neo-Geo MVS Fatal Fury arcade cabinet.

 Fatal Fury the Motion Picture is a top-notch example of what a video game anime adaption should be.
-With fluid animation, well-choreographed fight sequences, and edgy '90s character design, fans of anime and/or marital arts won't leave hungry.
+With fluid animation, well-choreographed fight sequences, and edgy '90s character design, fans of anime and/or martial arts won't leave hungry.

 A box office success in Japan, Fatal Fury the Motion Picture received its VHS pressing in 1995 by Viz Video (now Viz Media).
 In 2022, after decades on DVD, the cult hit got some love with a Blue-ray SteelBook.
 I've never watched this film on anything but VHS, having purchased the pictured tape at Sam Goody in 1998.
 My tastes have long since shifted to subtitled anime, but I'll always cherish this dub.
 When I was in college, I met a girl who also owned this tape, and I thought we were going to be soulmates based on that alone!
 We never ended up dating.